Stack Underflow

 These hub question pages had thousands of views and a plethora of reasonable/partial answers.

 Around this time, I finally asked my first question.
-I had no inherent reluctance about asking questions, it's just that every time I had gone to ask a question in the past, I had to first make sure that I had tried everything, and carefully checked my work, and most important of all in the eyes of the SO community, was not asking a question that had already been asked.
-The SO community is notoriously critical, so I had to take care that every detail was correct.
-In the process, each time I would end up answering my own question before hitting "Post".
+I had no inherent reluctance about asking questions, it's just that every time I had gone to ask a question in the past, I had to first make sure that I had tried everything, and carefully checked my work, and most important of all in the eyes of the SO community, was not asking a question that had already been asked and answered.

 Ever.

 As of this writing my question has 48 views.
-The chance that anyone is going to be directed to his question by Google Search is microscopic, especially now that Google Search is being replaced by AI answers.
+The chance that anyone is going to be directed to this question by Google Search is microscopic, especially now that Google Search is being replaced by AI answers.

 I wondered if the chatbots had eaten Stack Overflow's lunch.
-I found the answer in this article.

 I grabbed my question from SO and plopped it into Claude and ChatGPT.
 Perfectly reasonable answers were spit out, with sample code and explanatory text, just as in those well-crafted SO answers I used to write.

-Like most developers, once I had this chatbot experience, I knew I was never going to go back to SO.
+Once I had this chatbot experience, I knew I was never going to go back to SO.

 Ever.

-Why the task was so AI-friendly:
+Why the task was so accessible to AI replacement:

 Lots of Q&A format training data with voting (as with Reddit)